 Your lender will also give you an estimate of your closing costs, which can range from three percent to five percent of the home’s sale price and can include application fees.

-If you need help covering your down payment or closing costs, ask about our Downpayment Assistance Program.
+If you need help covering your down payment, ask about our Downpayment Assistance Program.

 STEP 7: Home Inspection and Appraisal

 A home inspection tells you if the home you are buying is in good shape or if it needs costly repairs, like a new roof or new plumbing.
 Depending on the results of the inspection, you and your real estate agent can renegotiate your contract with the seller.